Aditya-Gupta23/EDA_and_Flight_Price_Prediciton/readme.md

 This project uses supervised machine learning on a real Kaggle dataset to:

-Clean and preprocess flight data
+-Clean and preprocess flight data

-Engineer meaningful numerical features
+-Engineer meaningful numerical features

-Train and compare ML regressors
+-Train and compare ML regressors

-Store pipelines using Joblib
+-Store pipelines using Joblib

-Provide an interactive web-based prediction UI
+-Provide an interactive web-based prediction UI

-The dataset contains 10,683 flights, sourced from Kaggle, with price as the target variable
+-The dataset contains 10,683 flights, sourced from Kaggle, with price as the target variable

 | Model                  | Type                      | Performance             |
 | ---------------------- | ------------------------- | ----------------------- |